stevenapsel/DRL-Navigation/report.md

 The code used for this project is heavily based on the solution in the Deep Q-Learning Lunar Lander project.
 The key components are as follows:

 #### model.py:
-This file contains the QNetwork class, which implements a pytorch deep neural network that takes input the size of the state space, produces output the size of the action space, and has two hidden layers of configurable size.
+This file contains the QNetwork class, which implements a pytorch deep neural network that takes input the size of the state space, produces output the size of the action space, and has two hidden layers (with ReLU activation) of configurable size.
 For this project, both layers were set to 512 nodes.
 As described in the algorithm section, the QNetwork(s) were used for both training and inference at various points.

 #### dqn_agent.py:
 This file contains two classes.
 The Agent class is the main interface for interacting with and learning from the enviroment.
 The Agent delegates to the ReplayBuffer class to store the experience tuples needed for experience replay.
 The key methods are described below.